The Divergent Series: Insurgent

 The plot of Insurgent takes place five days after the previous installment and continues to follow Dauntless soldier Tris Prior; Tris and Four, her Dauntless instructor, are on the run after evading a coup from Erudite faction leader Jeanine and the rest of her faction.
 The faction system in post-apocalyptic Chicago is crumbling, and everyone is desperate for power — and answers.
 Filming began on May 27, 2014, in Atlanta, Georgia, before concluding on September 6, 2014.

-The Divergent Series: Insurgent was released on March 20, 2015, in the United States in the IMAX 3D format as well as regular 3D and 2D.
-Critical reaction to the film was mixed: some considered the film to be an improvement over its predecessor, with the visual style, action sequences, and Woodley's performance being singled out for praise; criticism focused on the film's storyline and derivative nature.
+The Divergent Series: Insurgent was released on March 20, 2015 by Lionsgate Films under its Summit Entertainment label, in the United States in the IMAX 3D format as well as regular 3D and 2D.
+Critical reaction to the film was mixed.
+Some considered the film to be an improvement over its predecessor, with the visual style, action sequences, and Woodley's performance being singled out for praise; criticism focused on the film's storyline and derivative nature.
 The film was a commercial success, grossing $52.2 million in its opening weekend and reaching the number one spot at the box-office.
-During its release in theaters, the film earned over $297 million worldwide.
+During its release in theaters, the film earned $297.3 million worldwide, becoming the highest-grossing film in the series.

 A sequel, Allegiant, was released on March 18, 2016.